 ALIVE OR LIFELESS – THE ASSESSMENT OVER THE PHONE IS DIFFICULT

 When a medical emergency occurs outside of the hospital, the emergency number is called. ”The most serious and urgent situation is cardiac arrest.
-You should get help within minutes and start cardiopulmonary resuscitation immediately.
+Then you should get help within minutes and start cardiopulmonary resuscitation immediately.
 This would, however, mean that one would already during the emergency call need to recognise that it is a case of cardiac arrest and lifelessness.”
 Sakari tells us.

-”Nowadays the recognition of cardiac arrest is based on if the person is unresponsive and on an evaluation of the breathing.
+”Nowadays the recognition of cardiac arrest is based on if the person is unresponsive and on the evaluation of the breathing.
 If an unresponsive person doesn’t breathe or doesn’t breathe normally, the starting point is that he/she is lifeless.
 The evaluation of if someone is breathing or not is difficult for an expert, not to speak of a layman.
 Let alone for the emergency service dispatcher who needs to evaluate over the phone,” Sakari explains. ”Many times the emergency service dispatcher must draw between different dispatch codes when there is no clarity in if the patient is lifeless or alive.
 It is mentally a very stressful situation, and it depends much on the psychological state of the caller, what kind of information the dispatcher gets regarding the incident.
 If the cardiac arrest is recognised, the cardiopulmonary resuscitation starts earlier and chances for survival increases.”

 ”To recognise lifelessness during the emergency call is vital.”